LimeChain/subsembly/README.md

 Root folder consists of Makefile that eases the building and running the Subsembly runtime with a `Substrate` node.

 #### Prerequisite:
-Install `jq` library with your favorite package manager:
+Install `jq`, `make` libraries with your favorite package manager:

 For example:
 ```
 brew install jq
+brew install make
 ```
 Then:

-1. `make build` to build the runtime
+1. `make build` (or `make -B build` if you are getting "already up-to-date) to build the runtime
-2. `make run-node` to run the node with the freshly built runtime

 Those commands build the Subsembly runtime, copy the generated wasm code to a raw chain spec file and run a docker container with the generated raw chain spec file.
 The only thing left to do is add your Aura keys to get the block production started: